What To Do With New Year’s Resolutions

 It was a Saturday morning like any other Saturday morning.
 I always got up first because I’m an early bird.

-The theme to Swap Shop
+The theme to the TV show Swap Shop

-The fact that I was 17-years-old didn’t put me off from watching it.
+The fact that I was 17 years old didn’t put me off from watching it.
 I loved watching it.
 It got my weekend off to a perfect start.

 Whereas boys my age were going out to drink alcohol and date girls, my Saturday evening treat was the snacks (including a small trifle from Marks & Spencer) and Saturday evening television.